aloys-c/wx2pfpx/src/ReadMe.txt

 The script fetches raw weather data, METAR and TAF data from the NOAA, US national weather service, which is then compiled to a single file that can be imported in PFPX.
 The data source is updated 4 times a day, and provides forecasts for every 3 following hours up to 16 days.
 When available, METAR and TAF data is also provided for more than 5000 airports.

-The station network consists of about 15000 reference airports from PFPX, wind/temperature data is provided for each of them.
-Moreover about 500 additional stations are used in remote areas.
-(See stations image file) Imported data is then extrapolated in a grid by PFPX.
+The stations network consists of about 15000 reference airports from PFPX, wind/temperature data is provided for each of them.
+Moreover, about 500 additional stations are used in remote areas (See stations image file).
+Imported data is then extrapolated in a grid by PFPX.
 This allows to access the data quickly and in an optimized way, covering mostly the whole map and fits well for flying on continents with a high airport density.

-For more precision, it is also possible to generate an output file containing the whole NOAA grid (resolution 1°/~111km, 65160 points) (See grid image file) dataset. this takes more time to process, but will cover precisely and homogeneously the whole map.
+For more precision, it is also possible to generate an output file containing the whole NOAA grid (resolution 1°/~111km, 65160 points, see grid image file) dataset. this takes more time to process, but will cover precisely and homogeneously the whole map.
 That method could fit better for long haul flights over remote areas.

 Main differences with official server :